 Space Force drops first recruitment video: "Maybe your purpose on this planet isn't on this planet"

-"Some people look to the stars and ask, 'what if?'" a voice says over footage of a man looking up at the sky.
+"Some people look to the stars and ask, 'what if?'" a narrator is heard over footage of a man looking up at the sky.
 "Our job is to have an answer."
 The video then shows a montage of military personnel working within the new military branch, interposed with images of space.

-"Maybe your purpose on this planet isn't on this planet," the voice adds.
+"Maybe your purpose on this planet isn't on this planet," the video said.

 The tweet featuring the video includes a link to available jobs on the Air Force's website, including a Space Operations Officer, a Fusion Analyst and an Intelligence Officer.